knwpsk/Gmail-auto-delete-by-sender-s-domain/README.md

 you can use this tool to block the sender's entire domain for the future.

 All you need to do is type CTRL-L to add a special label to the thread.
-When this script runs (on a time trigger), it will find those tagged emails, and add the senders whole domain to a Filter that sends their emails to the trash bin.
+When this script runs (on a time trigger), it will find those tagged emails, and add the sender's whole domain to a Filter that sends their emails to the trash bin.

 ************* HOW TO DEPLOY THIS SCRIPT: